 “If the Senate and the House ultimately agree to some sort of change that could be retroactive I would consider that for… I find the punishment too harsh under the circumstances, but I am bound by law.”

-Terence wishes to show to the world that we shouldn’t be so fast to condemn people, to give up on them.
+Terrence wishes to show to the world that we shouldn’t be so fast to condemn people, to give up on them.
 People can learn from their mistakes, he says.
-Now forty-eight, Terence has been locked behind bars for nearly half of his life for a non-violent crime.
+Now forty-eight, Terrence has been locked behind bars for nearly half of his life for a non-violent crime.
 It’s time for him to come home.